 That said, the main water pump on the B48 can fail unexpectedly, leaving the car in limp mode or leaving you stranded in the worst-case scenario.

-5. Carbon buildup
+6. Carbon buildup

 Carbon buildup is a common issue that can affect any engine with direct injection such as the B48.
 Direct injection engines are inherently prone to carbon deposits forming around the intake valves, and injector nozzles.
-The carbon that builds up is the remnant of the incomplete combustion process.

 Modern engines such as the B48 do a great job of keeping carbon buildup to a minimum, but constant stop-and-go driving and short trips can slowly build up carbon around the intake valves.
-If you’re over 100,000 miles on your B48-powered BMW, a walnut blast is recommended.

 Keeping engine problems in the B48 to a minimum

-- Common BMW B48 maintenance items besides from oil and coolant changes are: water pump, spark plugs, ignition coils, and accessory belt.
+- Common BMW B48 maintenance items besides oil and coolant changes are: water pump, spark plugs, ignition coils, and accessory belt.
 If you take proper care of each of these, your B48 should be able to stay trouble-free for the most part.

 B48 long-term reliability

-Is the B48 reliable?
+Closing thoughts: Is the B48 reliable?

-Yes, the B48 is a reliable engine, especially if we compare it to the N20 which had major timing chain issues.
 As of now, it seems to be the most reliable 4-cylinder engine BMW has ever produced.
 Within the modular “B” series of engines, it does fall short of the B58 which seems to be the most reliable engine in the family.